NAMI HelpLine

 Are There Specific Concerns About Venlafaxine And Pregnancy?

 If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
-People living with MDD who wish to become pregnant face important decisions.
-Untreated MDD has risks to the fetus, as well as the mother.
+People living with depression who wish to become pregnant face important decisions.
+Untreated depression has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.
-For women who take antidepressant medications during weeks 13 through the end of their pregnancy (second and third trimesters), there is a risk that the baby can be born before it is fully developed (before 37 weeks).
+Taking venlafaxine mid to late pregnancy can increase certain pregnancy related risks like preeclampsia and postpartum hemorrhage.
+This risk may depend on the individual, the dose used, and how close to delivery the medication was taken.
+Infants exposed to venlafaxine during the third trimester of pregnancy may be monitored after birth for any signs of venlafaxine discontinuation as well.

-Caution is advised with breastfeeding since venlafaxine does pass into breast milk.
+Caution is advised with breastfeeding since venlafaxine does pass into breast milk although no side effects were seen in exposed infants.

 What Should I Discuss With My Health Care Provider Before Taking Venlafaxine?